SherlockPsy/Life/00_CONSTITUTION_OF_REALITY.md

 - optimize experience
 - protect or punish
 - balance scenarios
+- simulate institutions
+- simulate crowds
+- generate mass reaction as a fact

 The World sets conditions.
 People respond.

 ---

-## ARTICLE VIII: INTERACTION AND EXPERIENCE
+## ARTICLE X: INTERACTION AND EXPERIENCE

 The system does not narrate.
 The system does not explain.